-The Secondary drop-off and pick-up zones are located between the school and the newly constructed building.
-In the morning, students should be dropped off along the right-hand side only.
-In the afternoon, both sides of the zone can be used for pick-up, as well as inside the ground floor parking garage.
+The Secondary drop-off and pick-up zones are located between the school and the 'Aquamed' building, as well as inside the ground floor parking garage.
 Drivers should use great care as students walk through this entire area.
-Traffic security staff are present to help with circulation at these busy times, and parents should follow their instructions.
+Please follow the guidance of our team at all times.